ARM-software/SDS-Framework/documentation/sds_interface.md

   - component: SDS:IO:File System&Semihosting    # Simulation or Debugger
 ```

 To simplify usage further, the following pre-configured SDS interface layers in *csolution project format* are available.
-These connect via:
+These connect via various interfaces to the SDSIO server that for read/write access to SDS data files.

 - [Ethernet Interface](#layer-network-sds-interface) using the MDK-Middleware Network components.
 - [USB Interface](#layer-usb-sds-interface) using the MDK-Middleware USB components.